 Splenic rupture is a rare complication in mononucleosis but can be potentially life-threatening if not diagnosed in a timely fashion.
 Consider it on the differential in the patient with classic mononucleosis, abdominal pain, and anemia.
 Airway obstruction is another rarely seen adverse outcome that requires immediate treatment and management.

-Once a patient has been diagnosed with infectious mononucleosis, the nurse and primary care provider should educate the patient on potential complications and the course of the illness.
+Once a patient has been diagnosed with infectious mononucleosis, the nurse practitioner and primary care provider should educate the patient on potential complications and the course of the illness.
 The patient should be told to avoid all physical activity for at least 4-6 weeks to minimize the risk of splenic rupture.
 The patient should be told about the signs and symptoms of splenic rupture and when to return to the hospital.
 All patients should be told about the need to follow up until the symptoms subside and permission to return to physical activity.
+The nurse should educate the patient on supportive care, the need to remain hydrated, and assist in educating the patient and family on precautions to take to avoid the spread of the infection as well as when to return for further evaluation.
+Finally, all clinicians looking after patients with mononucleosis should be aware of the potential complications, and make the appropriate referral to the specialist when symptoms arise.
+An interdisciplinary team approach to the evaluation and education of the patient will lead to the best outcomes.
 (Level V)

 |||Smatti MK,Al-Sadeq DW,Ali NH,Pintus G,Abou-Saleh H,Nasrallah GK, Epstein-Barr Virus Epidemiology, Serology, and Genetic Variability of LMP-1 Oncogene Among Healthy Population: An Update.
 Frontiers in oncology.
 2018 [PubMed PMID: 29951372]|